ayu-gupta/IMDb-Scrapper/README.md

 ## Running the tests

   This set of code was tested on Rhel 7.5 OS.
-  Download the imdb_code.py and secret.py.
+  Download the imdb_code.py and secret.py in same directory.
-  Edit secret.py by enetering your email-id and password (senders) also your mysql connector password.
+  Edit secret.py by enetering your email-id and password (senders) also your mysql connector password and user

-  After downloading run following command in the same directory where you have downloaded it.
+  After that run following command in the same directory where you have downloaded it.
     #python36 imdb_code.py

 ## What is Ansible